 "What you get by achieving your goals is not as important as what you become by achieving your goals."

-To those with solid work ethics, a willingness to actually do the work to learn organic chemistry, a belief in earning our accolades through honest effort, and the idea that relationships matter, you are welcome with open arms!
+To those with solid work ethics, a willingness to actually do the work to learn organic chemistry, a belief in earning our accolades through honest effort, and the idea that relationships and our interactions matter, you are welcome with open arms!
 Let's crush organic chemistry together!

 Let's make some good memories along the way too.
 As Zig Zigler once said,